About Epilepsy Surgery

 The “team” currently includes the following individuals:

 Dr. Steven Roper performs all diagnostic and therapeutic epilepsy surgical procedures at UF on teens and adults.
-Dr. David Pincus performs epilepsy surgery on all children at UF.

 Most of the activities of the UFCEP take place in Shands Hospital at the University of Florida and the Gainesville Veterans Administration Medical Center.
 In addition to state of the art medical, surgical and imaging facilities, Shands Hospital houses an Epilepsy Monitoring Unit that includes four adult and two pediatric rooms specifically designed for long-term monitoring of seizures in patients with epilepsy and a dedicated Neuro-ICU that is also equipped for long-term monitoring.